apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

 That is:
 * It is easy for a user to write the YAML which generates the objects they care about
 * It is easy for a user to read the YAML generated from data objects
-* The syntax of the YAML can be documented automatically from the schema
+* The syntax of the YAML can be documented automatically from the schema (including code-point-completion)
 * JSON can also be read or written (we restrict to the subset of YAML which is isomorphic to JSON)

 The focus on ease-of-reading and ease-of-writing differentiates this from other JSON/YAML